 smiling woman standing at foreground of table where people are working

-A breakdown of the basics of volunteer management for new leaders, this toolkit is packed with insights and practical resources to help you confidently build and sustain a thriving volunteer program.
+Find a breakdown of the basics of volunteer management for new leaders of volunteers!
+This toolkit is packed with insights and practical resources to help you confidently build and sustain a thriving volunteer program.

 Ready to put it into practice?

-Now that you’ve explored the essentials in The New Volunteer Manager’s Toolkit webinar, we’ve gathered some practical tools to help you take the next step.
+Now that you’ve explored the building blocks of launching a volunteer program, we’ve gathered some practical tools to help you take the next step.

 Sample Volunteer Handbook